elivz/FrontendStarterKit/README.md

         - js        # Concatenated Javascript files, both expanded and minified
       - src
         - components # Third-party components, installed via Bower
+        - css       # SCSS source files
+                    # Autoprefixer will add browser support as appropriate
+        - fonts     # Any webfont files here will be copied verbatim to the dist folder
         - images    # Unoptimized image files, as exported from Photoshop, etc.
-        - js        # All custom scripts for the theme - files with a .coffee extension will be automatically compiled from CoffeeScript
+        - js        # All custom scripts for the theme
           - compatibility   # JS files that need to run in the head, before the DOM is parsed
           - plugins         # Custom-written jQuery plugins to perform specific tasks
-        - css       # SCSS source files
         - sprites   # PNG and SVG image files that will be collected into two sprite files
         - svg       # SVG source files

 ## Installing Front-End Dependancies

 We use [Bower](http://bower.io) to manage front-end components like JS libraries & plugins.
-Add the dependancy to the `bower.json` file and then run `bower install` from the command line.
+Run `bower install --save [package-name]` to install a new component.

 ## Front-End Build Process